scriptingstudio/PSCCalendar/show-calendar.md

 19  20  21  22  23  24  25
 26  27  28  29  30  31
 ```

 Cases 1 and 2 are actually correct.
 Visual shift is due to Markdown oddities.
+In case 3 it is impossible to exactly figure out the font subset to adjust day name title width.

 ## PARAMETERS

 ### -Month
 Selects a month to display.
 The command will default to the current year unless otherwise specified.
 Month numbers are accepted.